IvanMontillaM/YapKeep/README.md

 # YapKeep
-Telegram bot that stores messages.
+Telegram bot that forward messages on a separate chat (channel, group or account).

+Intended to keep evidence when scammers edit or delete messages.
+Anti-gaslighting tool.

 ## How to build and deploy on DigitalOcean
 DigitalOcean builds it for us in their [App Platform](https://cloud.digitalocean.com/apps/).